JuliaGtk/Gtk4Makie.jl/README.md

 using Gtk4Makie
 scatter(rand(20))
 ```
 Note that unlike previous versions, with version 0.2 Gtk4Makie behaves like a Makie backend.
+This is still experimental.

 ## Status